badass-techie/eShopOnSteroids/README.md

 #### Deploy to AWS EKS cluster

-Typically, DevOps engineers provision cloud resources, and developers only focus on deploying code to these resources.
-However, as a developer, to be able to design cloud-native applications such as this one, it's important to understand the basics of the infrastructure on which your code runs.
+Typically, cloud engineers provision cloud resources, and developers focus more on shipping their code to these resources.
+However, as a developer, to be able to design cloud-native applications such as this one, it's important to understand the infrastructure on which your code runs (hence the rise of DevOps as a software development methodology).
 That is why we will provision our own Kubernetes cluster on AWS EKS (Elastic Kubernetes Service) for our application.

 For this section, in addition to Docker you will need: